Itas/Gadau

 Itas/Gadau is a Local Government Area of Bauchi State, Nigeria.
 Its headquarters are in the town of Itas Itesiwaju.
 The town of Gadau is in the east of the area at 11°50′08″N 10°10′02″E.

 It has an area of 1,398 km^{2} and a population of 229,996 at the 2006 census.

-The predominant ethnic group in the area are the Hausa in common with the other divisions of the state.
+The predominant ethnic groups in the area are the Hausa and Fulani in common with the other divisions of the state.

 The postal code of the area is 751.

 The main campus of Bauchi State University is located in Gadau.

+Schools.

+In itas gadau local government has a system of schools and education which include the higher institution and some other primary and secondary schools established by the Bauchi state Government education system.